How We Pay For It

 • The first $15,000 won’t be taxed

-of capital gains
+Healthcare assessment from capital gains

-• Gains from home sales, retirement accounts, or used to purchase a primary residence won't be taxed.
+If the Washington Health Trust is adopted into law capital gains tax revenue will be shared between education and the Washington Health Trust.
+First $200K is exempt.
+Gains from home sales, retirement accounts, or used to purchase a primary residence won't be taxed.